FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 **Properties related to the thread pool executor required to send messages to Kafka:**

-- `maxThreadPoolSize` - Maximum thread pool size in the executor.
+- `max-thread-pool-size` - Maximum thread pool size in the executor.
-- `queueCapacity` - Maximum capacity for the work queue in the executor.
+- `queue-capacity` - Maximum capacity for the work queue in the executor.

 **Properties used to limit the number of records in the notifications table in the database:**

-- `maxCount` - Maximum number of records in the notifications table.
+- `max-count` - Maximum number of records in the notifications table.
 If the number of records exceeds this value, the oldest record in the table is deleted.
 The default value is 10,000.
-- `maxAge` - Maximum age of a record in the notifications table (in hours).
+- `max-age` - Maximum age of a record in the notifications table (in hours).
   Records older than this value are deleted.
 The default value is 100.

-  These properties are under `notificationDbTreshold`.
+  These properties are under `notification-db-treshold`.
 Both are implemented using database triggers.
 Triggers are running on inserts to the notifications table.

-Audit log settings are under the `auditLogs` property.
-Currently there is only one flag, `includeResponseBody`, which is used to enable or disable logging the body of RESTCONF responses.
+Audit log settings are under the `audit-logs` property.
+Currently there is only one flag, `include-response-body`, which is used to enable or disable logging the body of RESTCONF responses.

 All settings related to Kafka are grouped under `kafka` property.
 For authentication, there are the `username` and `password` properties.
-For the Kafka connection, there is the `kafkaServers` property which contains a list of Kafka servers as a combination of `brokerHost` and `brokerListeningPort`.
+For the Kafka connection, there is the `kafka-servers` property which contains a list of Kafka servers as a combination of `broker-host` and `broker-listening-port`.
 The broker host can be either an IP address or hostname.

 Enable or disable each type of notification independently of others by using the following flags:

-- `netconfNotificationsEnabled`
+- `netconf-notifications-enabled`
-- `auditLogsEnabled`
+- `audit-logs-enabled`
-- `transactionNotificationsEnabled`
+- `transaction-notifications-enabled`
-- `dataChangeEventsEnabled`
+- `data-change-events-enabled`

 Configure the names of all topics for every notification type by using the following flags:

-- `transactionsTopicName` - Topic name for transactions about notifications
+- `transactions-topic-name` - Topic name for transactions about notifications
-- `netconfNotificationsTopicName` - Topic name for NETCONF notifications
+- `netconf-notifications-topic-name` - Topic name for NETCONF notifications
-- `auditLogsTopicName` - Topic name for audit logs
+- `audit-logs-topic-name` - Topic name for audit logs
-- `dataChangeEventsTopicName` - Topic name for data change events
+- `data-change-events-topic-name` - Topic name for data change events

 You can also to set up embedded Kafka using these setting grouped under the `embeddedKafka` property:

 - `enabled` - Enable or disable embedded Kafka
-- `installDir` - Where Kafka files should be placed
+- `install-dir` - Where Kafka files should be placed
-- `archiveUrl` - Where to download Kafka from
+- `archive-url` - Where to download Kafka from
-- `dataDir` - Kafka data directory
+- `data-dir` - Kafka data directory
-- `cleanDataBeforeStart` - Whether or not to clear Kafka config before start
+- `clean-data-before-start` - Whether or not to clear Kafka config before start

 Kafka settings are also stored in the database.
 This way they can be changed at runtime using RESTCONF or UniConfig shell.
 Kafka setting are stored in the